ofdn/Chapakala/19/README.md

 # References

-- Orissa Mission Press publications, Cuttack (1838–1900s) (archived by Srujanika, hosted at Odia Bibhaba).
+- Orissa Mission Press publications, Cuttack (1838–1900s) (archived by Srujanika, hosted at [Odia Bibhaba](https://odiabibhaba.in/bahi/).
 - *New Testament in Odia* (Serampore, 1811).